I just got back from Spain with my parents. The vacation was nothing short of amazing. Read on to find out what we did!

 Our families met up after breakfast to pay respects to Chi-Ming at the cemetery where he was buried.
 One thing I noticed is that Shu-Ying had already reserved a spot for herself next to him.
 Well, that's just depressing.
 I'd rather not see my name on a gravestone as long as I'm alive, but to each their own.

 Da-Wei took us to the airport after the farewells.
-On the whole, I enjoyed our stay in Chicago; the only downside is that we had to leave after just one night.
+On the whole, our stay in Chicago was enjoyable.
+It's too bad we had to leave after just one night.
 Looks like we'll have to plan another trip there in the future.

 The flight to New York City was mostly uneventful.
 The three of us made our way to the international terminal at JFK for our flight to Barcelona.
 I got to see Yes Man and Horton Hears a Who! on the plane.
-However, the fun ended when my parents realized we had forgotten to bring our hotel voucher.
+However, my parents soon realized we had forgotten to bring our hotel voucher.
 To make matters worse, none of us could remember the name of the place.
 Uh-oh.

-The good news is that the three Spanish girls that Mom had befriended earlier (their names were Naiara, Guiomar and Goizane) were able to help us find the hotel.
-Those ladies will always have our gratitude; no doubt we'd be in deep shit without their kindness.
+The good news is that the three Spanish girls that Mom had befriended earlier were able to help us find the hotel.
+Those ladies will always have our gratitude - no doubt we'd be in deep shit without their kindness.
+They even gave us their names: Naiara, Guiomar and Goizane.
 I wish we had gotten their contact information.

 The final stop of the day was Madrid.
 The plane landed at Adolfo Suárez Madrid–Barajas Airport around 75 minutes later.
-I then took a two-hour nap at the hotel.
+I then took a two-hour nap in our hotel room.
 That was quite nice, considering I hadn't slept in about 28 hours!

 The evening ended with dinner at a Chinese restaurant and a stroll around the area.
-Being completely exhausted at this point, my parents and I didn't stay out too long before heading back for some well-deserved rest.
+Being completely exhausted, my family didn't stay out too long before heading back for some well-deserved rest.

 The jet lag made it hard to sleep more than a few hours.
 All of us woke up around 4 a.m. and decided to explore the downtown.
-It was still fairly early when we returned to the hotel for breakfast.
-Fatigue soon caught up with us, and only then were we able to go back to sleep.
+It was still early when we returned to the hotel for breakfast.
+Fatigue soon caught up with us, at which point we went back to sleep.

-A highlight of the day was the Madrid Vision bus tour.
+A popular attraction was the Madrid Vision bus tour.
 There are two routes, one that runs through historical Madrid and the other through the modern parts.
 Given that Spain is known for its beautiful architecture, Mom suggested the historical route first.

-Later in the evening, after the tour and another nap, my family went to see a flamenco show at a popular restaurant.
-Though ethnic dances aren't my cup of tea, I loved the performance.
+Following the tour and another nap, my family went to see an evening flamenco show at a local restaurant.
+Though ethnic dances aren't my cup of tea, the performance was incredible.
 There was a funny moment when the lead dancer swung her fan too hard, causing it to fly out of her hand and almost hit one of the guitarists in the face.
 I'm not going to lie - that would have been hilarious. *evil grin*

-For dinner, my parents and I went to the same restaurant as the night before.
+For dinner, the three of us went to the same place as the night before.
 It was well past midnight when we were done eating!

 On the whole, Toledo was my favorite part of the trip.
 Mom had hoped to spend more time in Toledo and even take the train to Seville, but neither was possible due to time constraints.
 Oh well, they're something to consider for a future trip to Spain.